HeCorr/AutomaticLogisticChest/README.md

 Setting a option to 0 deactivates that feature.

 Changelog:
+0.7128.33835
+Bugfix for overriding existing conditions on a requester

+0.7128.32690
+Added options for setting a min and max stackcount to request/provide

 0.7123.34139
 Added two hotkeys.
-One for reevalutating the chest under the cursor and one for reevaluating all chests.
+One for reevaluating the chest under the cursor and one for reevaluating all chests.
 Tested with 0.16.51, but should be compatible with 0.17.x

 0.7005.33974